ykubo82/HybridRL/README.md

 Line 336 in bp.py for the inputs

-*for bp.py, the specific learning rates (we carefully choose the best ones on each task) are as follows:
+*for bp.py, the specific learning rates (we carefully tune the learning rate on each task) are as follows:

 Acrobot-v1: 2e-3 for actor and 1e-3 for critic